Tshamz/Shopify-Build/README.md

 #### Things this build tool includes and/or will do:
 - Build a proper directory structure for your theme to be uploaded
 - Compile, autoprefix, and minify your .scss to .css (strictly using libsass)
-- A (close to) 1:1 match of all Compass mixins
 - Concatenate and minify your JavaScript files
 - Compile, concatenate, autoprefix, and minify all your vendor JavaScript and .scss/.css into their own vendor.js/vendor.css files
-- Minify all your theme's images, including any added in the midst of the build process
 - Inline sourcemaps to both main.js and main.css to help with debugging
 - After initial build, will watch your theme files and preforming the necessary tasks on change
 - Optionally upload any changed file to a Shopify store of your choosing, without needing to worry about VCS and overwriting someone else's files

-#### This this tool will not do (but could/should one day):
-- Upload an entire theme (all theme files) at once to a Shopify store
-- Pre-render liquid templates enabling local development

 ---